Kalana0001/email_verification_mysql_node.js/README.md

 ## Features
 - **User Registration**: Users can sign up by providing their email and password.
 - **Email Verification**: Upon registration, users receive a verification email with a unique verification link.
-- **Password Hashing**: User passwords are securely hashed before storing in the database.
+- **Password Hashing**: User passwords are securely hashed before storing them in the database.
 - **Error Handling**: Proper error messages for failed email delivery, server issues, and more.

 ## Tech Stack